radishkill/HttpProxy/README.md

 # HttpProxy
-It is my graduation project of undergraduate.
+HttpProxy is my graduation project of undergraduate.
+It is a efficient HTTP&SSL proxy, is developed by C++ programming language and Asio network library.